njmulsqb/njmulsqb.github.io/_drafts/The-Blitzkrieg-Effect: Infiltrating-an-Enterprise-Active-Directory-Environment.md

 comments: true
 description: "Explore real-world insights from a successful penetration test on an enterprise Active Directory environment.
 Learn how the domain controllers were compromised within just a few hours using multiple attack vectors.
 From initial recon to privilege escalation and lateral movement, this case study offers a comprehensive guide to Active Directory security weaknesses and how to fortify them."
 ---

-Fix the comments section before pushing this post in prod

 Active directory environments have always intrigued me but for some reasons I never got the chance to get my hands dirty on an enterprise level AD environment until this one.
 I was asked by a company (which we will refer to as "EvilCorp" -- {inspired by Mr. Robot} to not disclose their real identity here) to perform penetration test on their active directory environment.
 As I mentioned I had no experience with such large scale AD environment before so it involved lots of learning on the run so you might feel that I wasted some time or my approach wasn't straightforward but I am sharing it anyway so that you can learn from my mistakes and hopefully do better than me.

 # Scope Details